 Origin: Spanish; Meaning: good oak.

 State-themed names have been making a subtle comeback since Indiana Jones and his fedora swung onto screens in 1981.
-It might not be Brooklyn, but everyone knows that when searching for baby names, the Midwest is the place to be.
+It might not be Brooklyn, but everyone knows that when searching for baby names, the Southwest is the place to be.

 Origin: Greek; Meaning: flax.

 Bonus points if you name your second child Lucy.

 ICYMI: the Internet has declared Eisley an updated version of the name Ashley.
 We recommend you grab it quickly before Eisleys start popping up on every street corner like Starbucks.
 That way you can declare “I named my baby Eisley before it was cool” (and have the birth certificate to prove it), because we know that nothing makes hipsters happier than pre-dating the norm, and shamelessly declaring it to any mainstreamer who dares think otherwise.

 “Red rover, red rover, we call Grover right over!”